juanluispaz/ts-sql-query/README.md

 }[]>
 ```

-The utility type `DynamicCondition` and `TypeSafeDynamicCondition` (when the extended types are used with type safe connections) from `ts-sql-query/dynamicCondition` allows you to create a type definition for the dynamic criteria.
+The utility type `DynamicCondition` and `TypeSafeDynamicCondition` (when the extended types are used with type-safe connections) from `ts-sql-query/dynamicCondition` allows you to create a type definition for the dynamic criteria.

 See [Dynamic conditions](#dynamic-conditions) for more information.